Published by Lookforzebras

 Length: 4-8 weeks

-This 4th year elective is intended to provide a means for interested medical students to learn about the business side of medicine.
-Each student is required to write a proposal delineating a project, select a WMC faculty mentor, and be assigned to a Business Mentor who will guide the student.
+This 4th-year elective offers interested medical students the opportunity to learn about the business side of medicine.
+As part of the course, each student is required to write a proposal outlining a specific project, select a WMC faculty mentor, and, in addition, receive guidance from a Business Mentor throughout the process.
 Placements include pharmaceutical companies, biotech companies, managed care/insurance companies, hospitals, and financial corporations.

 10. Law and Medicine